 Little Branch was an early pioneer of the speakeasy scene, and you can still find it behind an unmarked door on 7th Avenue.
 The underground space is limited to a strict capacity (first come, first served), which keeps the mood inside pretty intimate and perfect for a date or small groups.
 They also have live jazz sometimes, but keep in mind that it’s cash only.

-Anfora is a very good and very useful wine bar that’s the sister spot to dell’anima.
+Anfora is a very good and very useful wine bar.
 You’ll find solid cocktails and small plates here in addition to the wine, plus a great Happy Hour.
 At this point, you’re probably catching on to the fact that the West Village is full of spots that are perfect for dates.
 This is another one.

 The Blind Tiger is the West Village’s most popular beer bar, where people come to either geek out over things with ample amounts of hops or just drink something good while they watch sports.
 If you can deal with crowds, you’ll be rewarded with an excellent selection of uncommon draft beers and very solid bar food.